intmus/intas19-20/_00-welcome/class-stucture.md

 title: Introduction to Aural Skills
 ---

-# Purpose and Philosophy of Aural Skills
+## The Purpose and Philosophy of Aural Skills

 *“A perfect musician should be able to picture a piece, at first hearing...as though the score were visible.”*